 The Corporation does not have any stock options, warrants or similar plans for any of its directors or officers.
-The Corporation has applied with the SEC for an Employee Stock Option Plan, approval of which is currently pending with the Securities and Exchange Commission and the Philippine Stock Exchange.
+The Corporation has previously applied with the SEC for an Employee Stock Option Plan, approval of which is currently pending with the Securities and Exchange Commission and the Philippine Stock Exchange.
+As of date, the Corporation has decided to formally withdraw its SEC application for the proposed Employee Stock Option Plan.